 4. show empathy

-Chances are that an employee who’s just been given feedback might react defensively or appear resistant.
+Chances are an employee who’s just been given feedback might react defensively or appear resistant.
 To avoid escalating the situation, slow down and think about what they might be feeling — perhaps it’s surprise or dismay when they realize how their actions have affected the company.
 Give them space to process your feedback, and don’t expect everyone to respond to criticism in the same way.

 5. make it a dialogue

 To elicit a positive response to your feedback, show that you respect the employee’s point of view.
-An open-ended question (“I noticed that you’ve fallen behind on your audit schedule.
+An open-ended question (“I noticed you’ve fallen behind on your audit schedule.
 What’s up?”) can start a productive conversation.
 An ultimatum (“You need to catch up with your audits by the end of the week, or the whole team will suffer”) is more likely to kick off a blame game.

 6. follow up